 Microsoft Windows 10 has a feature for creating multiple virtual desktops that you can toggle.
 This provides more space to organize your workspace and helps to streamline workflow.
-Multiple desktops are useful if you need to run several programs at once like I do.
+Multiple desktops are useful if you need to run several programs at once as I do.
 Creating new desktops is easy and can be accomplished right from the Windows 10 taskbar or by using shortcut keys explained below.
-Here is an example of how I setup multiple desktops on dual monitors.
+Here is an example of how I set up multiple desktops on dual monitors.

 I use desktop #1 for running Photoshop (left monitor) and researching tutorials (right monitor).